Solutions/HEALTHCARE

 Operational metadata processing only; PHI fields are tokenized at the connector and never leave your tenancy boundary in inference.

-BAA on request
+BAA on request.

 Business Associate Agreements are negotiated as part of the order form.
 Subprocessors with potential PHI exposure are flagged and disclosed before signature.

-Joint Commission-friendly logs
+Joint Commission-friendly logs.

 Decision lineage reproducible per encounter, suitable for tracer methodology and corrective action review.

-Provincial / state alignment
+Provincial / state alignment.

 PHIPA, PIPEDA, HITECH, and state-specific health privacy regimes supported via tenancy and data residency configuration.

-Scope
+1. Scope

 A typical healthcare pilot covers one campus or two acute-care units, two to three flows from {bed flow, staffing, equipment readiness}.
 We integrate with your facility work-order system, scheduling platform, and EHR via supported APIs.
 PHI is tokenised at the connector; inference operates on operational metadata only.

-Success criteria
+2. Success

 Defined against your existing baseline.
 Median signal-to-dispatch under 10 minutes on in-scope flows.
 First production writeback to your work-order or scheduling system by week three.
 A measurable reduction in case-day delays attributable to operational readiness, where the baseline is set by your data on day one.

-Timeline
+3. Timeline

 Week 1, connectors and BAA.
 Weeks 2–3, sandbox decisions and first writeback in a non-production tenant.
 Weeks 4–8, expand scope to additional flows.
 Weeks 9–12, production graduation review with your CMIO, IT, and operations leads.